Graph Transformers: Bringing Attention to Graphs

 Graph Transformers use graph-based positional encodings (covered in depth in the Graph PE section):

-- Shortest path distances: encoded as integer biases on attention scores
+- Shortest path distances: encoded as learned scalar biases on attention scores

 Graphormer (2021)

-Graphormer (Ying et al., Microsoft) biases attention scores by three structural features:
+Graphormer (Ying et al., Microsoft) injects three structural signals:

 SAN (Spectral Attention Network)